Quansight/Quansight-website/apps/consulting/posts/panel-holoviews-learning-aid.md

-_Note: For the app below to work in JupyterLab, you'll need to run `jupyter labextension install @pyviz/jupyterlab_pyviz` in the terminal to install the needed labextension.
+_Note: For the app below to work in JupyterLab, you'll need to run `jupyter labextension install @pyviz/jupyterlab_pyviz` in the terminal to install the needed Labs extension.
 This is not needed if running in a Jupyter notebook outside of JupyterLab._

 ```python